evan-erdos/trail-of-cthulhu/story/prose-outline.md

 and that another student has volunteered to be "awakened".

-In their attempts to learn more about the ritual, the PCs are caught by none other than the High Acolyte.
+In their attempts to learn more about the ritual, the PCs are caught by none other than the High Acolyte, the individual in charge of this particular ceremony.

 They are told that if they perform his *coup de grâce*, then they'll be "awakened", and in good standing with the cult.